nirs/oc-blackhole/README.md

 ## What's going on under the hood

-When we blackhole a cluster, we get the cluster node addresses, and add a `blackhole` ip route entry for every address on every node of the target cluster.
+When we blackhole a cluster, we get the cluster node addresses, api server address, and route addresses, and add a `blackhole` ip route entry for every address on every node of the target cluster.

 ```sh
 $ oc get nodes --context hub